 I remember the humiliation … a million tiny needles stinging my leather brown hands and feet as if it were happening this instant.
 In my mind, it seemed that everyone was laughing at me, and all I wanted was to crawl under a rock and die.
 The funny thing is, at the time I didn’t even know what it meant.
 “Spic?
 What’s a spic?”
 It wasn’t until one of the friends that was sitting beside me leaned in closely, as if to shelter me from the trauma that I didn’t even realize I was experiencing, and asked if I was okay.
 “Why wouldn’t I be okay?”
 I asked.
-“Well, a spic is a mexican person, or wetback.
+“Well, a spic is a Mexican or wetback.
 She was making fun of you for being so dark.”

 I don’t remember how I finally made it from the gym floor to the bathroom, but do remember staring into the mirror and crying.
 It was on that day that I began to despise myself and the skin I lived in, and though I did manage to have a handful of truly good friends until graduating high school in 1987 (many of whom after almost 40 years are with me still today), that moment bruised me for decades come.